 second exception outside of the tenancy law

 The second exception concerns the applicability of social housing protection.
-The applies according to Civil Code § 549 in certain cases, not for leases over
+The applies according to Civil Code § 549 in certain cases not, namely for tenancies over

-1. Living space rented for temporary use only
+1. living space that is only rented for temporary use,

-2. Living space, which is part of the apartment occupied by the landlord and which the landlord has to furnish predominantly with furnishings, provided the living space is not left to the tenant for permanent use with his family or with persons with whom he manages a permanent household,
+2. Living space that is part of the apartment occupied by the landlord himself and that the landlord has to furnish predominantly with furnishings, provided that the living space is not left to the tenant for permanent use with his family or with people with whom he has a long-term shared household leads,

-The furnishing variant is here number 2.
-According to the text, it only helps if the furnished living space is part of the landlord's flat, ie the classic Untermietzimmer.
-For this it is necessary that the apartment is functionally integrated in the living area of the landlord.
-This is not the case, although it is in the same house, but can be locked separately and provided with its own kitchen, hallway and private bathroom with toilet.
-It is then not functionally subdivided into another apartment, but independent, separate living area (AG Schöneberg 15 C 384 / 11).
-For apartments that are even further away from their own landlord life, of course, that's even more true.
+The furnishing variant here is number 2.
+According to the wording, it only helps if the furnished living space is part of the landlord's apartment, i.e. the classic sublet room.
+For this it is necessary that the apartment is functionally integrated into the landlord's living area.
+This is not the case if it is in the same house, but can be locked separately and has its own kitchen, hall and bathroom with toilet.
+It is then not functionally subdivided into another apartment, but an independent, separate living area (AG Schöneberg 15 C 384/11).
+Of course, this is all the more true for apartments that are even further away from being a landlord.

 The student apartment, which is furnished by the owner and then rented on a room basis, does not fall under the number 2, unless the landlord lives in it himself.

-Numeral 1 (temporary use only) is the apartment.
-Again, the AG Schöneberg has defined a delimitation in the aforementioned decision: Number 1 exists only if the tenant has rented the apartment only to cover a temporary special needs.
-Then in the contract not only a short-term, manageable contract period, but also a purpose of the contract, which justifies the short-term nature of the temporary leasing, must be expressed.
-That the apartment is simply furnished or the tenant student is not sufficient as such.
-Apart from that, renting an apartment for temporary use in Berlin is currently not permitted, it constitutes a so-called misappropriation (§ 2 Paragraph 1 Number 1 ZwVbG).
+Number 1 (only temporary use) is the holiday home.
+Here too, the AG Schöneberg has defined a delimitation in the aforementioned decision: Number 1 only applies if the tenant has rented the apartment only to cover a temporary special requirement.
+Then the contract must express not only a short-term, manageable contract duration, but also a contract purpose, which objectively justifies the short-term nature of the transfer of use.
+It is not sufficient as such that the apartment is simply furnished or that the tenant is a student.
+Apart from that, renting out an apartment for temporary use in Berlin is currently not permitted; it represents a so-called misuse (§ 2 Paragraph 1 Number 1 ZwVbG).
 If you can not rent in such a way that the conditions according to section 1 occur, then this can not happen legally.
 If it does, it is either inadmissible under tenancy law or according to the right of alienation.